openssl/openssl/test/README.ssltest.md

 ## Adding a test to the test harness

-1. Add a new test configuration to `test/ssl-tests`, following the examples of existing `*.conf.in` files (for example, `01-simple.conf.in`).
+1. Add a new test configuration to `test/tls-tests`, following the examples of existing `*.conf.in` files (for example, `01-simple.conf.in`).

 2. Generate the generated `*.conf` test input file.
-You can do so by running `generate_ssl_tests.pl`:
+You can do so by running `generate_tls_tests.pl`:

 ```
 $ ./config
 $ cd test
-$ TOP=.. perl -I ../util/perl/ generate_ssl_tests.pl ssl-tests/my.conf.in \
+$ TOP=.. perl -I ../util/perl/ generate_tls_tests.pl tls-tests/my.conf.in \
-  > ssl-tests/my.conf
+  > tls-tests/my.conf
 ```

 where `my.conf.in` is your test input file.

-For example, to generate the test cases in `ssl-tests/01-simple.conf.in`, do
+For example, to generate the test cases in `tls-tests/01-simple.conf.in`, do

 ```
-$ TOP=.. perl -I ../util/perl/ generate_ssl_tests.pl ssl-tests/01-simple.conf.in > ssl-tests/01-simple.conf
+$ TOP=.. perl -I ../util/perl/ generate_tls_tests.pl tls-tests/01-simple.conf.in > tls-tests/01-simple.conf
 ```

 Alternatively (hackish but simple), you can comment out